bahmutov/npm-quick-run/README.md

 which can run Mocha unit tests in the watching mode for example.

+## Similar projects

+* [npm-run](https://www.npmjs.com/package/npm-run) run locally-installed executables to avoid using long string `node node_modules/.bin/some-alias ...`
+* [nrun](https://github.com/2do2go/nrun) is very similar to this project, but the script name completion is done via shell script, see [the relevant issue](https://github.com/2do2go/nrun/issues/3).

 ### Small print

 Author: Gleb Bahmutov &copy; 2015